 How much do they cost?
-Costs vary considerably by a provider and profession.
-As treatment for mental health is usually an ongoing progression before you start we recommend you discuss this with the provider and call us before commencing treatment so you have informed financial consent before services begin.
+Costs vary considerably by provider and profession.
+As treatment for mental health is usually an ongoing progression, before you commence treatment we recommend you discuss this with the provider and give us a call so you have informed financial consent before services begin.

 If you would like further clarification on what benefits are available to you as a member of Police Health please contact us 1800 603 603.

 If you or someone you know needs help call Lifeline 13 11 14